qgis/QGIS-Documentation/source/docs/user_manual/appendices/appendices.rst

 easy to open file.

 An example of QLR usage is for opening MS SQL layers.
-Rather then having to go to the MS SQL connection dialog, connect, select, load and finally style, you can simply add a .qlr file that points to the correct MS SQL layer with all the necessary style included.
+Rather than having to go to the MS SQL connection dialog, connect, select, load and finally style, you can simply add a .qlr file that points to the correct MS SQL layer with all the necessary style included.

-In the future a .qlr file may hold a reference to more then one layer.
+In the future a .qlr file may hold a reference to more than one layer.

 .. _figure_qlrtop: